jalescripts/jalescripts/README.md

 &nbsp;

 - 🔎 I'm currently learning VUE JS
-- 🎓 I'm a member of the uniq team
+- 🎓 I'm a member of the J A L E Scripts
 - 💼 I'm currently working on FiveM

 &nbsp;